Benjamin-Loison/Among-us-decentralized/README.md

 # Among us decentralized

+Language: C++
-C++ Qt
+Graphics library: Qt

-crossplateform

-a little proof-of-concept que Qt est adapté: faire un "personnage" qui se déplace sur "un fond"
+Crossplatform

+## Objectives

-- map/persons (assets from native game for instance) - https://github.com/Perfare/AssetStudio
+- [X] map/players (assets from native game for instance) - https://github.com/Perfare/AssetStudio
+- [X] Show the map
+- [X] Handle player movement
+- [ ] Maintain game state
+- [ ] Display other players
+- [ ] Display name tags
-- menu (main menu and "meetings")
+- [ ] Menu (main menu and "meetings")
-- network: peer-to-peer with secret (visibility) - using OpenSSL/Helib for cryptography
+- [ ] Network: peer-to-peer with secret (visibility) - using OpenSSL/Helib for cryptography
+- [ ] Tasks:
+    - [X] Fix Wiring (needs debugging)
+    - [ ] Other tasks
-- tasks
+    - [ ] Set places for tasks

-- vocal chat during "meetings" (not priority)
+- [ ] vocal chat during "meetings" (not priority)
-- extra anti cheat (not priority)
+- [ ] extra anti cheat (not priority)

-realtime game similar to (C++ Qt decentralized...) https://github.com/Benjamin-Loison/Travian-blockchained
+Realtime game similar to (C++ Qt decentralized...) https://github.com/Benjamin-Loison/Travian-blockchained

+## Building
+Requires Qt 5.12.11 (or probably any other recent version of Qt 5).
+To build, you can either:
+- open `AmongUsDecentralized.pro` in Qt Creator, then click "Build Project",
+- or, from a build directory, run `qmake path/to/AmongUsDecentralized.pro` then `make`.

 -----------